JongSuk1/SSL-Fixmatch/README.md

 # Rethinking Semi Supervised Learning in Long Tailed Distribution: What Can We do?
-This project is a vision part project conducted in KAIST Computer Science CS492 (H): Special Topics in Computer Science: <Deep Learning for Real-World Problems>
+This project is a vision task project conducted in KAIST Computer Science CS492 (H): Special Topics in Computer Science: <Deep Learning for Real-World Problems> with NAVER.

 We used KAIST-NAVER 265 classes dataset collected from NAVER Shopping website and want to say thank you to [NSML](https://ai.nsml.navercorp.com/) for providing GPU resourses.